 Welcome to the Climate Change Adaptation and Resilience Research Network (CCARRN) at the University of Canberra.

-Beginning as a taskforce in response to the 2019/20 catastrophic bushfires, our network brings together all of our experts and climate change initiatives in research and education across the University.
+Beginning as a taskforce in response to the 2019/20 Black Summer bushfires, our Network brings together experts on climate change and related fields from across the University on initiatives in research and education at UC and in our community.

-As we continue to see the impacts of a changing climate, CCARRN aims to contribute to a more sustainable and resilient future for people and the planet by using our wide range of knowledge, expertise and education in climate change adaptation and resilience.
+CCARRN aims to contribute to a more sustainable and resilient future for people and the planet with our range of knowledge, expertise, and education in climate change adaptation and resilience.

-The network has four key areas of focus; risks and impacts, adaptation, resilience and recovery and engages on a local, national and international level.
+The network has four key areas of focus: risks and impacts; adaptation; resilience; and recovery, and engages on local, national and international levels.

 Chair of CCARRN

 The University of Canberra is a young, vibrant, and pragmatic university based in Canberra – Australia’s capital city.
 We are a place where ideas are born, creativity is explored, and opportunity is created.
 With the University’s phenomenal trajectory and its remarkable growth in all aspects, UC has risen to one of the top 20 young universities in the world.